 Brown rice syrup is optional in this recipe.
 It works great without it but the rice syrup makes it very slightly less hard and also gives it a creamier mouth feel.

 When it first starts defrosting it does become a little crystally but if you leave it to go past this stage it becomes really soft, creamy and delicious.
-That's when you want to eat it.
-If you would prefer a softer serve then you could add some alcohol to it when you blend it.
-Just one to two tablespoons will stop it setting so hard.
+That's when you should eat it.
+If you would prefer a softer serve thence sure to add the alcohol to it when you blend it.
+Just a couple tablespoons will stop it setting so hard.
 Vodka would be a good choice as it would be relatively flavourless in such a small amount.